ddavidhahn/bach_discord_bot/README.md

 }
 ```

-Finally, you need to set up the database.
-Run couchdb simply by executing `couchdb` in the command line.
-Then go to http://localhost:5984/_utils/.

-Click `Create new database` and make the name `bach-bot-db`.

 ## Initialize

 You need to start by running couchdb which holds all the relevant playlist and music information.